Workplace Wellbeing in the COVID Era

 In the COVID era, many staff now value their health and safety above all else, and while organisations on cost-cutting missions may view employee wellbeing as an expense, rather than an investment, quite the opposite is true.

-Worker wellbeing programmes can be an extremely cost-effective way to maintain engagement and productivity, and can often be offset by a growth in these areas and through National Insurance savings with a good level of uptake.
+Worker wellbeing programmes can be an extremely cost-effective way to maintain engagement and productivity.

 Here are some examples of the employee benefits that can have a significant impact on staff engagement, productivity and job satisfaction: